 Seminole State’s Associate in Science (A.S.) degree in Emergency Medical Services combines medical theory studies with practical clinical and field internships.
 Graduates are prepared to assume the role of first responder, life-support provider and physician extender.

-The program is fully accredited by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) and the Florida Department of Health, Bureau of Emergency Medical Services.
+The program is fully accredited by the Committee on Accreditation of Allied Health Education Programs (CAAHEP) and the Florida Department of Health, Bureau of Emergency Medical Services.

 Lives often depend on the quick reaction and competent care of emergency medical technicians (EMTs) and paramedics.
 Often the first to respond to medical emergencies, natural disasters and acts of terrorism, these emergency professionals apply split-second decision-making skills to assess and stabilize patients who are injured or sick and administer emergency medical care while transporting those patients to healthcare facilities

 Most emergency medical technicians and paramedics are hired by private services, fire departments, municipal/governmental organizations, or hospital-based ambulance companies.
 Paramedic specializations include tactical medicine with police departments, critical care inter-facility transport including aero-medical services, disaster management with technical rescue teams, primary health care with the federal prison system and industrial medicine in the oil and gas industry.
 Administrative, government, public health and education opportunities also are available.

 Employment in this field is expected to grow by 33 percent (much faster than average) through 2020.
 Continued demand for emergency medical technicians and paramedics will lead to new openings for personnel in local departments (Source: Bureau of Labor Statistics).